Core Topic: Alt (alternative) Text

 -

-Caption: "The Lansdowne Portrait by Gilbert Stuart, painted in 1796, depicts George Washington in his final year as president, surrounded by symbols of American democracy."
+Caption: "The *Lansdowne Portrait* by Gilbert Stuart, painted in 1796, portrays George Washington in his final year as president, surrounded by symbols of American democracy."

 -

-Alt Text: "George Washington standing with an outstretched hand in the Lansdowne Portrait"
+Alt Text: "George Washington stands with an outstretched hand in the *Lansdowne Portrait*."

 Complex Images and Long Descriptions: